d4le/every-happy-yelper/README.md

 <img src="images/header.png">

 # Introduction
 I have a bad habit of jumping to the 1-star reviews on Yelp, ignoring all the glowing 5-star reviews.
-At first blush, most 1-star reviews seem to be the unique missives of extremely grumpy, easily offended persons who take to Yelp retributively.
-However, having read more than enough sour reviews over the years, I've realized this uniqueness characterizes 1-star reviews more than any other rating, regardless of the nature and history of the reviewer.
+At first blush, most 1-star reviews seem to be the unique missives of ax-grinding, extremely-grumpy, easily-offended people.
+They 1-star Robinhoods seem to think of Yelp reviews as their own personal retributive justice system.
+However, having read more than enough these sour reviews over the years, I've realized this uniqueness isn't a characteristic of the person, but more so a characteristic of 1-star reviews in general, regardless of the nature and history of the reviewer.
 I am often reminded of a famous quote from Leo Tolstoy:

 >"All happy families are alike; each unhappy family is unhappy in its own way" - Leo Tolstoy, _Anna Karenina_